shriram-jagan/pyminiweather/README.md

 # PyMiniWeather

 PyMiniWeather solves the compressible form of inviscid two-dimensional unsteady Euler equations using a finite volume discretization scheme.
 The discretized equations are second order accurate in space and third order accurate in time.
-See this [article](https://rmets.onlinelibrary.wiley.com/action/showCitFormats?doi=10.1002%2Fqj.3989) for more information on discretization.
+See this [article](https://rmets.onlinelibrary.wiley.com/doi/10.1002/qj.3989) for more information on discretization.
 The current implementation is based on Matt Norman's [MiniWeather](https://github.com/mrnorman/miniWeather) that has serial and parallel implementations written in multiple compiled languages (C, C++, CUDA, OpenMP).
 However, this implementation focusses on an array-based implementation of the same algorithm.
-This work is a pedagogical exercise meant to teach users on how to approach problems in scientific computing using array-based paradigms instead of widely used elementwise codes using C, C++ or CUDA.
-And thue, this repository serves as a tutorial for users writing PDE solvers using NumPy.
-Array-based programming can be different from element-wise programming, and as will be demonstrated here, some of the computations like interpolation or numerical integration will be different from its elementwise counterpart.
+This work is a pedagogical exercise meant to teach users how to approach problems in scientific computing using array-based paradigms instead of widely used elementwise codes using C, C++ or CUDA.
+Thus, this repository serves as a tutorial for users writing PDE solvers using NumPy.
+Array-based programming can be different from element-wise programming, and as will be demonstrated here, some of the computations like interpolation and numerical integration will be different from its elementwise counterpart.

-We focus on the serial implementation of the MiniWeather app using two backends that support array-based programming - NumPy/SciPy and [cuNumeric](https://github.com/nv-legate/cunumeric).
-While NumPy only allows single thread execution of the program, cuNumeric will allow execution on multiple GPUs/CPUs/OMPs with no code change to the serial code demonstrating significant improvement in developer productivity wanting to run at large problem sizes.
+We focus on the serial implementation of the [MiniWeather](https://github.com/mrnorman/miniWeather) app using two backends that support array-based programming - NumPy/SciPy and [cuNumeric](https://github.com/nv-legate/cunumeric).
+While NumPy only allows single threaded execution of the program, cuNumeric will allow execution on multiple GPUs/CPUs/OMPs with no code change to the serial code demonstrating significant improvement in developer productivity.
 This obviates the need for expertise in distributed computing for users interested in solving large problems in scientific computing.

 ## Description